 FFRPL will work with you to determine the option that best meets your donation parameters and objectives, including:

 All of these gifts may be designated as unrestricted (any amount) or restricted ($10,000 or greater).
 If you are planning to restrict your gift for a special purpose, you are invited to consult with staff at FFRPL to assure that your objectives can be met.

 Over the years, the generosity of individuals and families has led to the creation of a variety of funds held by the Friends & Foundation of the Rochester Public Library that are used for a wide range of purposes for the Rochester Public Library.

-To give a gift today, complete ‘Endowment Funds Supporting Special Library Projects’ form and mail to: FFRPL 115 South Avenue, Rochester, NY 14604.
+To give a gift to an existing fund today, complete ‘Endowment Funds Supporting Special Library Projects’ form and mail to: FFRPL 115 South Avenue, Rochester, NY 14604.